 Best for: Supplementing manual tweets, not replacing them entirely

-Method 5: Advanced Automation with Zapier/Make
+Method 5: Advanced Automation with Zapier & IFTTT

 Best for: Power users, custom workflows, complex automation needs